AAA: ‘No end in sight’ as gas prices continue to rise

 Monroe County is taking what action it can to add to the relief, implementing the maximum county tax cap, too.
 That means even though you’re paying $5.00/gallon, Monroe County takes a sales tax as if you were paying $2.00/gallon.

-“We’ve had our Department of Weights and Measures out inspecting local gas retailers as well, to make sure that both the tax and also the advertising of prices is fair and the law is being followed.
-So, we’ve been strictly enforcing that in the county,” says Bello.
+“We’ve had our Department of Weights and Measures out inspecting local gas retailers as well, to make sure that both the tax and also the advertising of prices are fair and the law is being followed.
+So, we’ve been strictly enforcing that in the county,” Bello said.

-Like the rest of us, the rising price in oil is causing the county to make changes to its budget, too.
+Like the rest of us, the rising price of oil is causing the county to make changes to its budget, too.

-“I live here my family buys gas, you know and you make adjustments in your family budget – we make adjustments in the county budget as well, so you know we monitor those expenses and make cutbacks in other areas when its appropriate because we have to live within our means just like we ask our residents to as well,” Bello says.
+“I live here my family buys gas, you know and you make adjustments in your family budget – we make adjustments in the county budget as well, so you know we monitor those expenses and make cutbacks in other areas when it’s appropriate because we have to live within our means just like we ask our residents to as well,” Bello said.

 Bello says the county is now running its gas tax cap through the end of the year, as well, and will revisit the status of the market to determine if an extension is needed.